Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Payouts

-Offers 7-pick and 8-pick entries
+Offers better payouts for 2-pick, 3-pick, 7-pick and 8-pick entries

 Bigger payouts for 5-pick flex entries and 6-pick entries